 (a) Construction of Facilities.
 Upon satisfaction of each of the conditions precedent set forth in Paragraph 4 below, or written waiver thereof by the Party on whose behalf such condition is imposed, and subject to the continuing commitments of Shipper and all of the other shippers who have executed precedent agreements for transportation service(s) to be provided utilizing the SupplyLink Project, ANR will proceed with due diligence to construct the pipeline and other facilities constituting the SupplyLink Project (as authorized by the FERC and other governmental or regulatory agencies having jurisdiction) which are necessary for the provision of the firm transportation service(s) contemplated in this Agreement.
 Notwithstanding ANR's due diligence, if ANR is unable to commence the transportation service(s) for Shipper as contemplated herein by November 1, 2002, ANR will continue to proceed with due diligence to complete construction of such necessary pipeline and other facilities, and commence transportation service(s) for Shipper at the earliest practicable date thereafter.

 (b) Limitation of Liability.
-ANR will not be liable to Shipper and this Agreement and the Service Agreement will not be subject to cancellation if ANR is unable to complete the construction of such authorized and necessary SupplyLink Project pipeline and other facilities and commence the firm transportation service(s) contemplated herein by November 1, 2002.
+ANR will not be liable to Shipper and this Agreement and the Service Agreement will not be subject to cancellation, except as provided in Paragraph 4 below, if ANR is unable to complete the construction of such authorized and necessary SupplyLink Project pipeline and other facilities and commence the firm transportation service(s) contemplated herein by November 1, 2002.

 4. Conditions Precedent.
 The commencement of transportation service(s) under the Service Agreement, and ANR's and Shipper's respective rights and obligations hereunder and under the Service Agreement, are expressly made subject to the satisfaction of each of the following conditions precedent; provided, however, that each such condition may be waived in writing by the Party on whose behalf the condition is imposed: